bkeane/monad-action/README.md

 # Monad-Action

-A GitHub Action for installing and configuring monad.
+A GitHub Action for installing and configuring [Monad](https://bkeane.github.io/monad/).

 ## Description